meginwinnipeg/workshops/content/handson/piktochart/content/workshoppik.md

 <br>

 ## 4. **Name** your item:
 In the top left corner of the page there is a **textbox** for you to name your file.
-I’ve named mine _January_.
+I’ve named mine _FebruaryWeather_.
 Name yours whatever you would like.
 	![Name item  text box](img/step4.PNG)
 <br>